marcysko/README-Generator/README.md

 # README-Generator

 ## Purpose
-A website that offers fitness training services.
+A command-line application that dynamically generates a professional README.md file from a user's input.

 ## Built With